tomershvueli/WhereTheHellAreTomerAndMichelle/_drafts/how-to-gellert-baths-budapest.md

 From there you will see two doors, go straight through and you will find yourself in a lovely tiled cathedral, the heart of Gellert.
 Try to be quieter in these areas, it’s incredibly echo-y and people are trying to relax.

-**On your way in on your right is the sauna, and once in across there is the steam rooms next to the showers and next to that is one of my favorite, the ice bath!**
+On your right is the sauna, and straight ahead there are the steam rooms next to the showers and next to that is one of my favorite, the ice bath!

 On either side of you, you will see the 36°C bath and the 40°C bath.
 Start in the 36, it is slightly warmer than the one outside or the one next to the lap pool.
 If you want to be on the stairs, make sure to leave room for others to walk by.
 Don’t be the asshole group of tourists.
 Try to get a turn under the waterfall lions as I started calling them, they are hotter than the rest of it and give a lovely natural shoulder bath.
-Some people will hog them, wiat close by and when someone leaves, move quickly over.
+Some people will hog them, wait close by and when someone leaves, move quickly over.
 Warning, old men and women are ruthless and move in wayyyyy faster than you think.

 I usually head from 36 to the 40, then after I get too hot, I go take a dip in the ice bath.
 Makes me feel like I am in Scotland again.
 It’s also amazing for muscle aches.
 I then ease myself back into the 40.

-If you are going to do the steam room, make sure to have a second towel with you because your original towle will be a sopping mess after.
+If you are going to do the steam room, make sure to have a second towel with you because your original towel will be a sopping mess after.
 Also be weary of the bottom bench, steam comes from this point and if you are not cautious, you will scald your calf.
 Yes, I did.

 I always finish with the sauna, it is a nice way to dry yourself and your towel off.
 There are three “levels” or rooms to the sauna.
 The first level is like dry and warm but is good because you can look in the second room and decide if it is too busy so you can wait for someone else to leave.